SidneyBuckner/todolist/README.md

 + When you refresh the page a prompt will ask "What would you like to do?"
 + Type "new" to add a new task
 + Type "list" to see all tasks in your list
++ Type "delete" to remove a task from your list
 + Type "quit" to exit the application

 ---